Taiwan’s Working Holiday Visa for Australians

 - Certificate or proof of travel/health insurance that covers medical and hospitalisation expenses during your entire stay in Taiwan

-There is a visa application fee of AUD144 (this is subject to change), payable by bank cheque or money order made out to the Taipei Economic and Cultural Office.
+There is a non-refundable visa application fee of AUD144 (this is subject to change), payable by bank cheque or money order made out to the Taipei Economic and Cultural Office.

 How to apply for a Taiwan Working Holiday Visa